nadeemlab/coincidencetest/README.md

 Please report all issues on the public forum.

 ## License
-© [Nadeem Lab](https://nadeemlab.org/) - The [core module](coincidencetest/_coincidencetest.py) is distributed under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).
-All other modules are distributed under [Apache 2.0 with Commons Clause](https://commonsclause.com) license, and is available for non-commercial academic purposes.
+© [Nadeem Lab](https://nadeemlab.org/) - The [core module](https://github.com/nadeemlab/coincidencetest/blob/main/coincidencetest/_coincidencetest.py) is distributed under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).
+All other modules are distributed under [Apache 2.0 with Commons Clause](https://commonsclause.com) license, and are available for non-commercial academic purposes.

 ## Reference